 Additional Information for International Students

-- Students on F-1 Visas: All students who meet the student employment requirements (see above) and who are studying under an F-1 visa are eligible to apply for on-campus student employment.
+- Students on F-1 Visas: All students who meet the student employment requirements (see above) and who are studying under an F-1 vi are eligible to apply for on-campus student employment.
 Students studying on an F-1 visa are limited to twenty (20) hours per week while classes are in session and thirty-five (35) hours per week during academic breaks, summer session, and winter intersession.

 - Students on J-1 Visas: Most students who meet the student employment requirements (see above) and who are studying under a J-1 visa are eligible to work on campus.
 To begin the process, J-1 students should meet with an ISSS advisor to determine work eligibility.
 After finding an on-campus position, J-1 students need to obtain a work authorization form from ISSS to present to the Student Employment Office and to the hiring supervisor in order to be cleared for work.
 Students studying on a J-1 visa are limited to twenty (20) hours per week while classes are in session and thirty-five (35) hours per week during academic breaks, summer session, and winter intersession.